kadirahq/meteor-debug/README.md

 Kadira Debug simply connects to your app and get information and display it to you.
 In production, it's protected with a secret key.
 In production mode, we suggest you to use Kadira Debug only with SSL enabled apps.

-#### Why isn't it HTTPS?
+#### Why isn't management console using HTTPS?

-Did you notice we're using a different domain for Kadira Debug?
+Did you notice we're using a different domain for Kadira Debug management console?
 Here it is: `http://debug.kadiraio.com/debug`.
 That's because of a security feature of modern browsers.

 Browsers restrict HTTPS web pages from accessing non-HTTPS content.
 So, if we serve Kadira Debug on a `*.kadira.io` domain with HTTPS, we can't connect to localhost.
 That's why we're using a separate domain without HTTPS.

-**This is secure since we don't communicate with Kadira Servers inside Kadira Debug.
-Even if we do, we'll use some other techniques to make sure the DDP connection is always secure.**
+**For your production app, we'll open a HTTPS DDP connection for actual data communication.**

+#### It seems like Kadira can access all my data.
+Isn't it?

+Nope.
+Kadira Debug data is stored on two small capped collections (50mb each) in your MongoDB database, and these data won't be sent to Kadira for any reason.
+Kadira Debug management console simply connects to your app using DDP so that you can access that data.
+(Kadira Debug management console is a 100% client-side app.)

+So, your data remain with your app and Kadira can't see any of it.
+You can take a look at thus Meteor package for more information.

 #### Is it Open Source?

 Yes and No. Checkout this repo.
 It's the core of Kadira Debug and how we collect data.
 It's open source under MIT.
 But, our Kadira Debug UI is not open source.

-#### Is it FREE?

-Yes, it is.
-We'll never block/restrict any debug-related features.
-But, we'll add a few value-added services.

 #### What if I don't have a Kadira Account?

 You don't need to have a Kadira or Meteor Account to use Kadira Debug.
 But, you should try to create an account :)

 #### Does it work with Nitrous.io or in the cloud development environments?

 Yes, it does.
 In "Nitrous.io", your app runs as a dev app.
 So, it'll work.
 Just enter the app URL.

-#### Does it work with production apps?

-Yes it is.
-Check the [above](#using-with-production-apps) documentation for more information.

 #### Will it support React?